cardpay/magento-plugin/README.md

 4.3.
 Order statuses and refunds settings

-Mapping of the order statuses is set by default and you need to change it ONLY if you have yours custom order status flow (not recommended to change).
+Mapping of the order statuses is set by default and you need to change it ONLY if you have yours custom order statuses flow (not recommended to change).

 **Refund payment**: by default is set to **Yes**, it will be set to **No** - Refunds (Credit Memos) will be unavailable.